azan-n/ng-material-utility/README.md

 @include ng-material-utility.all($theme-var);
 ```
-You can choose to generate only classes that you need using the following functions:
+You can also choose to generate only the classes that you need using the following mixins:

 ```scss
 @include ng-material-utility.color($theme-var);